 A Behind the Scenes Look at Israel’s Military Strategies

-The Foundation for Defense of Democracies (FDD), a Washington, D.C.-based think tank, is pleased to announce that it is accepting applications for its U.S. Military Trip to Israel, taking place April 3-12, 2019.
-This trip is part of FDD’s National Security Trip to Israel, launched in 2011, which has brought over 160 U.S. national security practitioners to Israel for a week of high-level meetings and experiential visits.
+The Foundation for Defense of Democracies (FDD), a Washington, D.C.-based think tank, organizes an annual Military Trip to Israel for active duty military personnel.
+This year’s trip is taking place April 3-12, 2019.
+This trip is part of FDD’s National Security Trip to Israel, launched in 2011, which has brought nearly 200 U.S. national security practitioners to Israel for a week of high-level meetings and experiential visits.

 Israel is a leader in the development of innovative military tactics and national security strategy.
-Throughout the week, trip participants will travel around Israel to visit elite military installations, participate in meetings with high-level Israeli and American decision-makers, and take part in a counterterrorism training exercise with former Israeli Special Forces.
+Throughout the week, trip participants will travel around Israel to visit elite military installations, such as the Iron Dome and replicas of Hamas tunnels and will participate in meetings with high-level Israeli and American decision-makers.
 Participants will leave the trip with a nuanced understanding of regional challenges and the practical skills to counter 21st century security threats.

-Upon completion of the trip, participants will become members of FDD’s National Security Alumni Network, a mid-career professionals alumni group comprised of over 300 alumni of FDD’s National Security Trip to Israel and National Security Fellows Program.
+Upon completion of the trip, participants will become members of FDD’s National Security Alumni Network, a mid-career professionals alumni group comprised of nearly 400 alumni of FDD’s National Security Trip to Israel and National Security Fellows Program.

 Dates: April 3 – April 12, 2019